ericd-1qbit/the_temple/work_notes/Battleplan Classifier.md

+Goal for April:

+Wrap things up as we have them and provide images to SH.

 - Our aim is to check if those labels are representative enough to a classifier
 - predict classes of our synthetic images using pre-trained DenseNet121
 - measure metrics Accuarcy, Precision, AUROC